 There was nothing seemingly special about this paperback, except the story written inside it and the way it griped and touched the people who read it.
 Like many paperbacks, it was mass produced, tens of thousands of the same story written within.

 It had touched and toyed with the emotions of many, for it was well travelled and had had many owners.
 It was hardly significant in anyone’s life, yet the story within its cover could have mirrored the lives of many.
 Hence, the book is very readable except for those whose senses are raw and delicate.

-But this short story is not about the story printed on the pages of this simple paperback.
-It is about the power of the book itself, for within the fabric of its well-worn pages lurks a powerful and simmering energy, soaked up like a sponge from the invisible force and chemistry we humans leave in our wake.
+My short story is not about the story printed on the pages of this simple paperback.
+It is about the power of the book itself, for within the fabric of its well-worn pages lurked a powerful and simmering energy, soaked up like a sponge from the invisible force and chemistry we humans leave in our wake.

 The book witnessed the secrets of that brief liaison.
-It recognises how lust and mind over matter can have an ending that harms no one, but it isn’t happy about the tea stain.
+It recognises how lust and mind over matter can have an ending that harms no one, but it wasn’t happy about the tea stain.